PedroSegado/deploy_docker/README.md

 - A node with Node.js [ 16.13.2 ]
   - To be used by the [feedback-manager](https://github.com/KA226-COVID/feedback-manager)

+- A node with Java [ 11 ] and Node.js [ 16.13.2 ] installed
+  - To be used by the [java-validator](https://github.com/KA226-COVID/java-evaluator)

+- A node with Nginx [ latest ]
+  - To be used as a reverse proxy and act as gateway

 <br>

 Before starting the docker-compose, you must clone the `.env.example` file to a new file called `.env`